Dadi Nicolas: Kansas City Chiefs

-Nicolas was drafted by the Kansas City Chiefs in the 28th pick of the sixth round, 203rd overall.
+Nicolas was selected by the Kansas City Chiefs in the sixth round, 203rd overall, of the 2016 NFL draft.
 Adam Teicher of ESPN.com commented that he was too light to play on the defensive line and he'd have to add some weight to be a viable outside linebacker.
 He commented that he would possibly end up on the practice squad as a rookie.
 During the rookie minicamp that year, Nicolas commented that playing in the NFL was "very different" and that he was able to understand the game better than he did in college.
 He also mentioned he wanted to put on more weight and that he believed he had "great potential" at his new position.
 The Chiefs believed they could use him at the linebacker position while Justin Houston continued recovery from ACL surgery.

-Nicolas was placed on injured reserve on January 4, 2017 after suffering a ruptured patellar tendon.
+Nicolas was placed on injured reserve on January 4, 2017, after suffering a ruptured patellar tendon.

 On September 2, 2017, Nicolas was placed on the physically unable to perform list to start the 2017 season due to the injury suffered in January.

 Nicolas was traded to the Cleveland Browns on May 2, 2018, in exchange for tight end Randall Telfer.
 However two days later, the trade was called off and voided without an explanation given from either team.
 Nicolas was waived by the Chiefs days later.